How to understand that Jesus is God,

 Bear in mind too, humanity itself was ‘turning a corner’ at this time.
 Major changes were happening, as the planet was on the verge of worldwide civilisation.
 And God ABSOLUTELY long knew this was to be the case … that it would indeed ‘come to pass’.

 Indeed it was the PERFECT time for God to restructure ‘rules’ and ‘relationships’ through his new covenant.
-And roll out Christianity – as God’s ideal love-based religion – for the present and coming mega-nations of the world that were literally about to shape up.
+And roll out Christianity – as God’s ideal love-based religion – for the present and coming mega-nations of the world that were about to shape up.

 4.3 Proof of God’s absolute love for us